theGeoFis/pyBinSim/README.rst

 Basic principle:
 ----------------

-Depending on the number of input channels (wave-file channels) the corresponding number of virtual sound sources is created.
+Depending on the number of maxChannels the corresponding number of virtual sound sources is created.
 The filter for each sound source can selected and activitated via OSC messages.
-The messages basically contain the number index of the source for which the filter should be switched and an identifier string to address the correct filter.
+The messages basically contain the number index of the channel for which the filter should be switched and an identifier string to address the correct filter.
 The correspondence between parameter value and filter is determined by a filter list which can be adjusted individually for the specific use case.
+Furthermore OSC messages can be used to interact with the soundscene, for example by playing a sound on a certain channel.
+For this, the specified soundfiles are loaded into pybinsim as soundevents with specified ID's.

 Config parameter description:
 -----------------------------

 soundfile:
-    Defines \*.wav file which is played back at startup.
+    Defines \000sID*.wav file which is played back at startup.
 Sound file can contain up to maxChannels audio channels.
-Also accepts multiple files separated by '#'; Example: 'soundfile signals/sound1.wav#signals/sound2.wav
+Also accepts multiple files separated by ';'; Example: 'soundfile signals/002lID_sound1.wav;001sID_signals/sound2.wav
+    The ID part contains a 3 dgit number as the actual ID and a type specifier "l" for looping sound and "s" for single sound.
+Single sounds are played only once (e.g. for pistol shots) and looping sounds are looped (e.g. for ambient sound), and can be paused and stopped via OSC (see the example).
 blockSize:
     Number of samples which are processed per block.
 Low values reduce delay but increase cpu load.
 filterSize: